Why do i need an artist assitant?

 Worse, how little you can apply yourself.
 (This is often referred to as the Dunning Kruger effect.)

-The reason you shouldn't strive to learn everything little thing is because you often can't execute on it.
+The reason you shouldn't strive to learn every little thing is that you often can't execute it.

 Diving too deeply into the technical tasks gets in the way of improving your music and brand.

 Would rather focus on sending emails instead of making new music?